 The Wrong Approach

 Having a Workers’ Compensation policy in place sounds like a no-brainer, especially if your business is in an industry where accidents are more frequent, such as transportation, construction or manufacturing.
 Unfortunately, for companies outside these industries, owners usually approach agents after a claim to see the available options.

 This is the wrong approach to take.
 If you wait until after an accident, there might be a breakdown in your business model.
-Setting up programs and aligning your business with good Workers’ Compensation Carriers can only benefit your business’s future claims process, and more importantly, maintain employee retention.
+Setting up programs and aligning your business with good Workers’ Compensation Carriers can only benefit your business’s future claims process and, more importantly, maintain employee retention.

 The Right Approach